By Guest Author |

 This leads us on to ask the question, ‘what do we expect from our energy suppliers?’
 Many of us own a vehicle and commute on a daily basis but would we change the way we travel in light of scientific findings that gas omissions are contributing to global warming?
 Many people would be unwilling to change their travel patterns due to the pace of modern life and the inconvenience it poses.
 It would seem therefore that the responsibility lies on the manufacturers and distributors to put in place a plan to reduce the carbon in their energies to bare minimum; including investing in and producing renewable energy, where possible.

 Saying this, there are a number of responsibilities we must take upon ourselves to assist in the process of reducing harmful omissions.
 Individuals can reduce the number of journeys taken by car or car share where possible.
-Companies can put in place a management scheme for their fleets, such as the UK Fuels Jet Card, to monitor the cost and amount of fuel used by their vehicles.
+Companies can put in place a management scheme for their fleets to monitor the cost and amount of fuel used by their vehicles.

 The EPA is working hard to ensure that energy manufacturers are thinking about the future of fuel and not just the bottom line, with programs such as the ‘Renewable Fuel Standards’.
 At present Chevron is still investing in the development of biofuels, but it’s likely they won’t be meeting with the carbon reductions as set out by the LCFS.